 Why OPM?
 The Motivation and Consequences of the Attack

-• Help them identify clandestine and covert officers and operations (Finklea et al., 2015, p.
+- Help identify clandestine and covert officers and operations (Finklea et al., 2015, p.
 4).

-• 3-D printing stolen fingerprint data and have foreign operatives use them to bypass biometric security systems (Koerner, 2016).
+- 3-D printing stolen fingerprint data and using them to bypass biometric security systems (Koerner, 2016).

-• Alter existing personnel files or create fictitious personnel that could go undetected (Finklea et al., 2015, p.
-4) .
-Although the Central Intelligence Agency (CIA) had said that their personnel data was not involved in the data breach as they maintain separate systems (Auerbach, 2015), personnel were recalled from the US Embassy in China in 2015 after the breach.
-Experts say this was because if China could identify all embassy staff involved in the breach, anyone not identified could be exposed as an intelligence agent (Nakashima & Goldman, 2015).
+Although the Central Intelligence Agency (CIA) stated that their personnel data was not involved in the data breach as they maintain separate systems (Auerbach, 2015), personnel were recalled from the US Embassy in China in 2015 after the breach.
+Experts believe this was because if China could identify all embassy staff involved in the breach, anyone not identified could be exposed as an intelligence agent (Nakashima & Goldman, 2015).

 Timeline of the Data Breach(s)